Zainul Arifin: From Gemeente to GP Ansor

-In Batavia, Zainul used his HIS diploma to apply for work at the colonial township government (Gemeente) as a clerk in the Water Company (PAM) in Pejompongan, Central Jakarta.
-There he worked for five years before finally being laid off when the Great Depression in the U.S. impacted the Dutch East Indies in the 1930s.
-After quitting the gemeente, Arifin then chose to work as an elementary school teacher and as educator for adults Sekolah Pendidikan Rakyat, in the Meester Cornelis Region (Now Jatinegara).
-Zainul also often provided legal assistance to people who needed a lawyer with no educational background yet mastered the Dutch Law (Pokrol Bambu).
+In Batavia, Zainul used his HIS diploma to apply for work at the colonial township government (Gemeente) as a clerk in the water company in Jakarta.
+There he worked for five years before finally being laid off when the Great Depression impacted the Dutch East Indies in the 1930s.
+After quitting the gemeente, Arifin then chose to work as an elementary school teacher and as an educator for adults Sekolah Pendidikan Rakyat, in the Meester Cornelis Region (Now Jatinegara).
+Zainul also often provided legal assistance to people who needed a lawyer with no educational background yet mastered Dutch Law (Pokrol Bambu).
 In addition, he was also active again in the musical theater arts activities of traditional Betawi musical theater much influenced by the Malay tradition of Stambul Bangsawan called Samrah.
 He also founded a group called Samrah Tonil Zainul.
 Through this artistic activity, Arifin met and befriended Djamaluddin Malik, who would later become a prominent filmmaker in Indonesia.
 They both were very active in Samrah activities and later joined the Youth Movement (GP) ANSOR when it started actively recruiting new young members.
 Ansor was a youth movement under the Nahdlatul Ulama (NU).

-As a member of ANSOR, Arifin underwent ANSOR religious trainings preparing youths to become future Islamic preachers.
-Zainul's expertise in delivering speech, debating and preaching in Dutch and English had caught the attention of leaders of the Nahdlatul Ulama, including Wahid Hasyim, Mahfouz Siddiq, Muhammad Ilyas, and Abdullah Ubaid.
+As a member of ANSOR, Arifin underwent ANSOR religious training preparing youths to become future Islamic preachers.
+Zainul's expertise in delivering speeches, debating, and preaching in Dutch and English had caught the attention of leaders of the Nahdlatul Ulama, including Wahid Hasyim, Mahfouz Siddiq, Muhammad Ilyas, and Abdullah Ubaid.
 In just a few short years, Zainul had become chairman of the Jatinegara Chapter of NU.
 Later, he was appointed as the Head of NU Consul in Batavia, until the arrival of the Japanese army in 1942 during its invasion of the Dutch East Indies.

 Becoming the commander of Masyumi's Hezbollah

 During the era of Japanese military occupation, Zainul Arifin became a representative of the NU in the management of the Indonesian Muslim Shura Assembly (Masyumi) and was involved in the creation of the paramilitary group Hezbollah.

 To gain the sympathy of the locals, the Japanese gave Islamic organizations (mainly NU) an opportunity to be more active in government under Japanese military occupation.
 Zainul Arifin was tasked with the creation of the tonarigumi, a precursor to the current rukun tetangga, in Jatinegara, and eventually in other villages situated on the island of Java.
 With tensions rising during the Asia-Pacific War, Japan permitted the creation of various local paramilitary organizations.
 Young Muslim men were recruited to such organizations, including what would eventually become Hezbollah.
 Arifin, who was appointed Hezbollah's commander, was tasked with coordinating semi-military training in Cibarusa, situated near Bogor.
-During the height of those trainings in anticipation of a potential battle, Sukarno and Hatta proclaimed Indonesia's independence on 17 August 1945 in Jakarta.
+During the height of those training in anticipation of a potential battle, Sukarno and Hatta proclaimed Indonesia's independence on 17 August 1945 in Jakarta.